sourcegraph/careers/job-descriptions/software-engineer-frontend.md

 ## About the role

 As a frontend engineer at Sourcegraph, you will focus on building intuitive user experiences and APIs to make our product accessible to everyone.
-Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.g2wq4qci7wj0) to see the challenges that we are working on today and in the near the future.
+Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.g2wq4qci7wj0) to see the challenges that we are working on today and in the near future.

 ### Qualifications